sfigg/commercialization-public/service/iot/using-device-update-center.md

 ### Create update packages

+1. Update the version number first using [Set-IoTCabVersion](https://github.com/ms-iot/iot-adk-addonkit/blob/master/Tools/IoTCoreImaging/Docs/Set-IoTCabVersion.md)

+    ```powershell
+    Set-IoTCabVersion <a.b.c.d>
+    (or) setversion <a.b.c.d>
+    ```
-1. Update the version number first using `setversion <a.b.c.d>`, making sure that a.b.c.d is higher version than the previous version set.
+    Make sure that a.b.c.d is higher version than the previous version set.

 2. If new versions of BSP drivers are available, copy them to the BSP folder setup earlier (example, `C:\BSP`).
 Alternatively, keep all the updated drivers in a different folder, for example, `C:\BSPv2` and update your workspace xml.